oils-for-unix/oils/doc/osh-help.md

 The `help` builtin prints portions of it.

-You can also navigate this doc with the [help index](help-index.html).
+Navigate this doc with the [index of help topics](osh-help-topics.html).

 <!--
 TODO: